aaron770/elyontravel/README.md

 # elyontravel
-travel site for elyon travel
+Travel site for elyon travel
+I did not put all the files on here because it included a lot of pictures.